 This two-day class includes frank discussion about using deadly force to protect a school, videos,

 practical exercises, and 200 rounds of handgun stress training.
 If you don't think you would be able

-to fire a weapon multiple times to stop a threat in your school, barricade a classroom, or stab a
+to fire a weapon multiple times to stop a threat in your school, barricade a classroom, or take initiative

 be the class for you.
-It is not necessary to climb a wall, but it is necessary to have, or develop, the
+It is not necessary to be a SWAT Officer, but it is necessary to have, or develop, the

 right mindset to do whatever it takes to protect your students.
 This class will help you achieve that.